 RPGs deserve a huge amount of testing and route-planning and often are or become repetitive, so it's usually not recommended for beginners.
 However, if the game mechanics (specifically the random number generator, often called RNG) work to your favor, and you know how to plan quick routes that have a reasonable chance to succeed, you would do well to try.

 Test runs should be based entirely on route and strategy.
-All long dialogs in a test run should be cleared using the emulator's autofire buttons.
+Long dialogs in a test run can be cleared using the emulator's autofire buttons.
 Try to work out the game mechanics so you know whether delaying button presses changes whether attacks are critical hits, or misses, or such.
 Try changing previous button presses if attacks don't change because sometimes the results of attacks are determined further back.